 Calendar Description: This course deals with federal income taxation of individuals and focuses on basic tax principles, underlying theoretical concepts, and policy rationales.
-Topics normally covered in the course include procedure, statutory interpretation, the tax base, measurement of income, deductions, exemptions, and capital gains.
+Topics normally covered in the course include tax-related procedures, interpreting and reading the Income Tax Act, the tax base, theories relating to measuring income, and income calculation rules.
 The course is intended to be useful to students who will practice in the many areas of law to which income tax law may be relevant.